Probing the magnetic field strength dependence of the Chiral Magnetic Effect: Results

 \section{Results}

-Figure~\ref{fig:CentralityDependence} presents the centrality dependence of $\Delta \gamma$ and $\Delta \delta$ in the upper and lower panels, respectively, as obtained from the analysis of the AVFD samples of Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV.
+Figure~\ref{fig:CentralityDependence} presents the centrality dependence of $\Delta \gamma$ and as obtained from the analysis of the AVFD samples of Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV.
 The red filled star markers correspond to the unbiased results and are compatible with the ones presented in Refs.~\cite{Christakoglou:2021nhe,ALICE:2022wpn} where it was shown that they describe at the same time both observables.
 For each centrality interval, this data point is accompanied with the corresponding results for different selections in the number of spectators from the lowest 25\% to the highest 25\% of the $\mathrm{N_{spec.}}$ distribution, with a 25\% step.
-It can be seen that the magnitude of both $\Delta \gamma$ and $\Delta \delta$ increases with increasing $\mathrm{N_{spec.}}$ and, consequently as discussed in Section~\ref{Sec:Model}, with the magnitude of the magnetic field.
-This increase seems to be of quadratic nature, as expected from the dependence of both correlators on the value of $\vec{B}$.
+It can be seen that the magnitude of $\Delta \gamma$ increases with increasing $\mathrm{N_{spec.}}$ and, consequently as discussed in Section~\ref{Sec:Model}, with the magnitude of the magnetic field.
+This increase seems to be of quadratic nature, as expected from the dependence of $\Delta \gamma$ on the value of $\vec{B}$.
 Similar observations can be made for the rest of the centrality intervals (not shown in this article).

-In order to further illustrate but also quantify this behavior, figure~\ref{fig:CorrelatorsVsSpectators} presents the dependence of $\Delta \gamma$ (upper panel) and $\Delta \delta$ (lower panel) on $\mathrm{N_{spec.}}$ for one indicative centrality interval i.e., 50--60\% Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV.
+In order to further illustrate but also quantify this behavior, figure~\ref{fig:CorrelatorsVsSpectators} presents the dependence of $\Delta \gamma$ on $\mathrm{N_{spec.}}$ for one indicative centrality interval i.e., 50--60\% Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV.
 The data points are fitted with a second order polynomial that yields a significantly non-zero value of the second order coefficient.
-This unambiguously confirms the expected behavior that rises from the dependence of these two correlators on the term $\langle a_{1,\alpha} a_{1,\beta} \rangle$.
-This, in turns, gives rise to the quadratic dependence of both $\Delta \gamma$ and $\Delta \delta$ on the value of $\vec{B}$.
+This unambiguously confirms the expected behavior that rises from the dependence of the correlator on the term $\langle a_{1,\alpha} a_{1,\beta} \rangle$.
+This, in turns, gives rise to the quadratic dependence of $\Delta \gamma$ on the value of $\vec{B}$.